marcosantos98/jake/readme.md

 | Gradle | 0.860ms    | 0.750ms                | 0.830ms                |
 | Jake   | 0.460ms    | 0.110ms                | 0.470ms                |

-These times have been taken in the following environment:
+These times have been taken in the following environments:
 - CPU: i7 9700k
 - Java: OpenJDK 17
 - OS: ArchLinux